 Sometimes a “spiritual” approach can produce positive changes, where nothing else seems to work.
 This does not mean abandoning professional, therapeutic approaches.
 It means hitting a problem from multiple angles.

 God has worked miracles with countless alcoholics and addicts, healing lives and providing a means to recovery.
 Likewise, God can bring new hope, power and light to mentally ill persons and their care providers.
 I have seen it happen.
 Life takes on new meaning as people find new ways of living and a sense of purpose.

-Do you have a story or a thought to share?
-I would love to hear from you, so please leave a comment and subscribe!
+Do you have a story or suggestion that can help people dealing with challenges like these?
+I would love to hear from you.
+Send me a comment!

 Many people just spent the holidays feeling a sense of loss, missing someone they love dearly, or wishing they were part of a warm circle instead of feeling cold and alone.
 A human truth is we can be surrounded by people and still feel we’re alone -–on the outside looking in.